What kind of dog parent are you? Test your knowledge on this dog food comparison page. Learn how to boost canine nutrition and avoid toxic dog foods.

 If feeding raw is out of your comfort zone, you can cook for your dog.
 The less cooking, the better to retain nutrients and enzymes.If you don't take the time to cook for yourself, let alone your dog, and raw gives you the heebie jeebies, don't give up hope.

-Oh and those top bad dog food winners?
+If you're wondering about a few of those top bad dog food winners?
 Beneful, Purina, Alpo, Old Roy, Kibbles and Bits, and Science Diet Original.
 And what was the top selling dog food world wide in 2011?
 (I haven't looked since) ...
 Beneful.
+And honestly I'm tired of hearing about law suits.
+Educate yourself because you are the only one who can choose what goes inside your dog.

 Whatever you chose, may it be an improvement.

 Now pat yourself on the back and go hug your dog.
 And last but not least, add table scraps!
-I'm not talking pizza.
-Some plain meat and steamed veggies can add nutrition to that dog diet.
+I'm not talking pizza, chips or fries.
+Some plain meat and a green veggie here and there can add nutrition to that dog diet.